cligs/reference/freq-lists/readme.md

 Various frequency lists as reference material for other tasks.

-## french-20thc-novels_freqlist_tokens.csv
+## French Twentieth-Century Novel

+All lists were built using a collection of 525 novels (details in fr-20thc-novels_metadata.csv).

-* Frequency list for tokens including punctuation and retaining the upper/lowercase distinction.
+* fr-20thc-novels_freqs-tokens.csv: frequency per 1000 tokens, for raw tokens including punctuation.

-## french-20thc-novels_freqlist_words.csv

-* Frequency list for word tokens, excluding punctuation and retaining upper/lowercase distinction.

-## french-20thc-novels_freqlist_lowerwords.csv

-* Frequency list for word tokens, excluding punctuation and with all words in lowercase.
+* fr-20thc-novels_freqs-words.csv: frequency per 1000 tokens, for word tokens excluding punctuation.
+* fr-20thc-novels_freqs-lemmata.csv: frequency per 1000 tokens, for lemmata.
+* fr-20thc-novels_props-tokens.csv: proportion of novels containing the raw token at least once.
+* fr-20thc-novels_props-words.csv: proportion of novels containing the word token at least once.
+* fr-20thc-novels_props-lemmata.csv: proportion of novels containing the lemma at least once.

-## french-20thc-novels_metadata.csv
+* french-20thc-novels_metadata.csv

-* Metadata indicating which novels went into building the frequency lists.

 ## Script used